Prices from £35.00

 - starts after you have taken tibolone for 6 months

-- carries on after you have stopped taking tibolone
+- carries on after you stop taking tibolone

 -